Batch Guide

 2. Retrieve labels by downloading the batch label file containing all individual shipment labels.
 View an example of retrieving labels in a single PDF file

-If the batch label fails to create, the batch object will return to the “purchased” state.
+If the batch label fails to create, the batch object will return to a “purchased” state.

 POST /batches/:id/label